ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 In this "resource index" is a file system structure which is setup as a set of folders, each of which represent a "resource type".
 In each of those "resource type" folders every package which provides a resource of that type can install a file named for the package, called a "marker file".

-Lets look at an example.
+Let's look at an example.
 The simplest case is that each package (`foo`, `bar`, and `baz`) should register that it is installed.
 That would look like this:

 ```